janhendry/DebugShell/README.md

 ### **Key Features**

 - **State and Event Tracking:**
-  - Use `useDebugValue` to monitor and log component state.
+  - Use `useDebugValue` to monitor component state.
-  - Use `debugValue` to log custom events and data.
+  - Use `debugValue` to monitor events.
 - **Developer-Friendly:** Easy to integrate, no changes to your app's structure.

 ---